The category of Whittaker modules over the Cartan Type Lie algebra $\bar{S}_2$: Introduction

 The representation theory of infinite-dimensional Lie algebras has been extensively studied.
 A key example is the Witt algebra $W_{n}$, which is the derivation Lie algebra of the polynomial algebra $A_n=\mathbb{C}[t_1, \cdots, t_n]$.
 A central topic in this field is the study of Harish-Chandra modules, which are weight modules with finite-dimensional weight spaces.
 For $W_1$, these modules were classified by O. Mathieu \cite{OMa}.
-The theory of Harish-Chandra modules for the Witt algebra $W_{n}$ has also been well developed.
+The theory of Harish-Chandra modules for $W_{n}$ has also been well developed.
 In 1974-1975, A. N. Rudakov studied irreducible smooth representations of Cartan type Lie algebras over the formal power series $\C[[t_1,\dots,t_n]]$ (not over polynomials), see \cite{R1,R2}.
 In 1999, I. Penkov and V. Serganova determined the supports of all simple weight modules over $W_n$ and $\bar{S}_n$ \cite{IV}.
 Shen and Larsson independently introduced the tensor $W_n$-modules $T(P,V)$ from a Weyl module $P$ and a $\gl_n$-module $V$ \cite{TAL,GS}.
 In \cite{GRK}, the simplicity of any $T(P,V)$ was completely determined.
 Y. Xue and R. L\"{u} obtained the classification of all simple bounded weight modules of $W_n$ \cite{YR}.
-Based on this result, D. Grantcharov and V. Serganova shown that any simple Harish-Chandra $W_n$-module is isomorphic to a simple quotient of some $T(P,V)$ \cite{DV}.
+Based on this result, D. Grantcharov and V. Serganova have shown that any simple Harish-Chandra $W_n$-module is isomorphic to a simple quotient of some $T(P,V)$ \cite{DV}.
 In \cite{YG}, the authors investigated the Whittaker category over $W_n$.
 For more related results, we refer to \cite{YV,XGRK,RK,YSu}.

-For Cartan type Lie algebras not of type $W$, little progress has been made concerning their modules, especially Whittaker modules.
-The present paper is devoted to the study of Whittaker modules over a Cartan type Lie algebra of type $S$.
+For Cartan type Lie algebras not of type $W$, little progress has been made concerning their modules.
 Let $\bar{S}_n(n\geq2)$ denote the Lie algebra of polynomial vector fields on $\mathbb{C}^n$ with constant divergence.
-The simplicity of tensor modules of $S_n$ was studied in \cite{BXYK, HL2, XXZ}.
-Recently, the simple Harish-Chandra module of $\bar{S}_2$ was classified in \cite{HL1}.
+The simplicity of tensor modules over the subalgebra $S_n$ of $\bar{S}_n$ was studied in \cite{BXYK, HL2, XXZ}.
+Simple Harish-Chandra modules over $\bar{S}_2$ were classified in \cite{HL1}.
+However Whittaker modules over $\bar{S}_2$ have not been fully studied.